Morgan County, Tennessee: Geography

 The Emory River rises on the slopes of Bird Mountain near Wartburg.
 The Obed River, a designated national wild and scenic river, empties into the Emory southwest of Wartburg.
 The Clear Fork, which forms part of Morgan's boundary with Fentress County, joins the New River in Scott County to the north to form the Big South Fork of the Cumberland River.

+Morgan County is in the Eastern Time Zone, but Cumberland and Fentress counties that border it on the west observe Central Time Zone.

 The Cumberland Trail passes through Morgan County.